akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Sir Guy laughed, as if Harold had made a joke.

-He came again a month later, then again before Christmas.
-Each time, he brought gifts: a bolt of silk from the continent, a leather‑bound psalter, a silver brooch with a design Beatrice had never seen.
+He came again a month later, then again before Christmas, mindful of Goosie's beak, for the goose did not like the man.
+Each time, he brought gifts: a bolt of silk from the continent, a leather‑bound book, a silver brooch with a design Beatrice had never seen.
 Harold accepted them with careful thanks.
 Beatrice thanked him with her mother’s courtesies, her face smooth, her mind sharp.

-She did not trust him.

-She could not say why.
-He was handsome, well‑spoken, attentive.
-But when he looked at her, she saw him measuring the timber in the hall, counting the heads of cattle, calculating the value of the wool clip.
+Yet for Beatrice, something did not ring true about him, though she knew not what and could not say why.
+He was handsome enough, well‑spoken, attentive.
+But when he looked at her it was little different from him counting the heads of cattle or calculating the value of the wool clip.
 He did not see her.
-He saw Stanwey.
+He saw Stanwey, measured the timber in the hall.

 One evening, after Sir Guy had ridden away, Harold spoke quietly.
 “He has asked to speak with me.
 About a marriage.”